4d/docs/docs/commands-legacy/describe-query-execution.md

 $vResultPlan :    Employees.LastName == T@ And  Employees.Salary > 2500 And Join on Table : Companies  :   Employees.Company = Companies.Name [index : Companies.Name ] LIKE H@ And Join  on Table : Cities  :  Employees.City = Cities.Name [index : Cities.Pop  ] < 50000$vResultPath : (Employees.LastName == T@ And Employees.Salary  > 2500) And (Join on Table : Companies  :  Employees.Company  = Companies.Name with filter {[index : Companies.Name ]  LIKE H@}) And (Join on Table : Cities  :  Employees.City = Cities.Name  with filter {[index : Cities.Pop ] < 50000})   (3 records found in 1  ms)
 ```

-If the Description in XML Format constant is passed to the [Get last query path](get-last-query-path.md) command, *$vResultPath* contains the description of the query expressed in XML:
+If the Description in XML Format constant is passed to the [Last query path](last-query-path.md) command, *$vResultPath* contains the description of the query expressed in XML:

 ```XML
 $vResultPath :